jamesperet/j1x-blog/_posts/2015-06-27-raspberry-pi-getting-started.markdown

 published: false
 ---

+## Install and configure

-### Creating the Raspbian boot disk
+### Creating the Raspbian boot disk on a Mac

+Insert a MicroSD card to your computer and find out the disk identifier (ex: ```disk4```):

+    diskutil list

+Unmount the SD card using the disk identifier:

+    diskutil unmountDisk /dev/disk4

+Copy the raspbian img to the SD card:

+    sudo dd bs=1m if=Desktop/2015-05-05-raspbian-wheezy.img of=/dev/rdisk4

+This command will take a while.
+You can check the progress using ```SIGINFO``` by pressing ```CTRL + T```.

-To create a disk image of the Raspbian OS on a micro SD card from a mac, follow instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).
+For more information on creating a disk image of the Raspbian OS on a micro SD card from a mac or other operating systems, read the official instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).

 ### First Boot